videoDAC/tv/README.md

 Here is [a zip of the APK files](https://github.com/videoDAC/apps/files/4238030/gorli-tv-apks.zip) which can be installed on your Android device (4.1 upwards):

 - `gorli-tv-debug.apk` for local testing and debugging.
-- `gorli-tv-release.apk` to be released to Google Play store under Görli TV, by [Video DAC](https://github.com/videoDAC)
+- `gorli-tv-release.apk` has been released to Google Play store under [Görli TV](https://play.google.com/store/apps/details?id=com.videodac.hls).

 ## User Experience